robole/now-showing/README.md

 1. [Sign up to TMDB](https://www.themoviedb.org/signup), then go to <https://www.themoviedb.org/settings/api> to create an API key.
 1. Clone this project.
 1. Create a new file called `.env` and add it to the project root folder.
 This is where we will store the API key.
 This follows [Vite's conventions for environment variables](https://vitejs.dev/guide/env-and-mode.html#env-files).
 Add the variable `VITE_API_KEY=123` replacing "123" with your actual API key.
-1. Go to the command-line, `cd` to to the project folder, and run the command `npm i` to install the project dependencies.
+1. Go to the command-line, `cd` to to the project folder, and install the project dependencies with your package manager of choice e.g `npm install` for npm.
-1. Now, run the command `npm run dev` and the app should be running at <http://localhost:3000/>.
+1. Now, run the script command `npm run dev` and the app should be running at <http://localhost:3000/>.

 ## Testing